 12 2019 IRM Rate Generator Model, Tab 6.2 “CBR B”

 results in a charge to customers.
-Account 1595 sub-account (2016) has a debit balance of $747,422, which Guelph Hydro is requesting to dispose through a separate rate rider to it’s non-RPP customers excluding Wholesale Market Parcipants (WMPs) of record as of December 31, 2016.
+Account 1595 sub-account (2016) has a debit balance of $748,159, which Guelph Hydro is requesting to dispose through a separate rate rider to its non-RPP customers excluding Wholesale Market Participants (WMPs) of record as of December 31, 2016.

 The balances proposed for disposition reconcile with the amounts reported as part of the OEB's Electricity Reporting and Record-Keeping Requirements.13 Guelph Hydro further notes that its proposal for a one-year disposition period is in accordance with the OEB’s policy.14